 On the other hand, users now are becoming more aware of securing their data and therefore will trust secured web applications with their personal records and financial details, so it is up to the organization to provide them with robust security.

 Therefore, continuous security testing is highly crucial for regularly running web applications in order to mitigate potential vulnerabilities by fixing and improving security.
-As more secure the web application is, the better will be the brand reputation of an organization.
+As more secure the web application is, the better the brand reputation of an organization.